-- In leaves, water moves out the mesophyll cells by osmosis, forming a thin film of moisture (1), which evaporates into water vapour in the intercellular air spaces (2) - It diffuses out of leaves via stomata, down its concentration gradient.
-(3) - Water potential of mesophyll cells has decreased, hence water moves from xylem vessels in leaves to replace water lost in mesophyll cells.
+- In leaves, water molecules move out the mesophyll cells by osmosis, forming a thin film of moisture (1), which evaporates into water vapour in the intercellular air spaces (2) - It diffuses out of leaves via stomata, down its concentration gradient.
+(3) - Water potential of mesophyll cells has decreased, hence water molecules move from xylem vessels in leaves to replace water lost in mesophyll cells.
 (4) - This causes a whole column of water to be pulled up xylem vessels from roots to leaves, by transpiration pull - Transpiration pull: The suction force created due to transpiration that pulls water and mineral salts up the xylem

-- Transpiration process [Fake Vampire Drinks Red Water] - F: thin Film of moisture - V: water Vapour - D: Diffuses out via stomata - R: water in xylem Replaces water lost from mesophyll cells - W: causes Whole column of water to be pulled up
+- Transpiration process [Fake Vampire Drinks Red Water] - thin Film of moisture - water Vapour - Diffuses out via stomata - water in xylem Replaces water lost from mesophyll cells - causes Whole column of water to be pulled up